SunXQlab/scMLnet/vignettes/Tutorial_of_scMLnet.md

 # Tutorial of scMLnet
-Compiled: September 21, 2020
+Compiled: September 15, 2020

-For this tutorial, we will be using scMLnet to construct the multi-layer signaling network between B cells and Secretory cells from scRNA-Seq data of COVID-19 patients BALF.
+For this tutorial, we will be using scMLnet to construct the multi-layer signaling network between B cells and Secretory cells from scRNA-Seq data of BALF in COVID-19 patients.
 The expression matrix and annotation of clstuers can be found in the `/data` folder and the prior information about interactions in the `/database` folder.

 # Preparation